luvit/luv/docs.md

 Called on a `uv_fs_t` returned by `uv.fs_scandir()` to get the next directory entry data as a `name, type` pair.
 When there are no more entries, `nil` is returned.

+**Note:** This function only has a synchronous version.
+See `uv.fs_opendir` and its related functions for an asynchronous version.

 **Returns:** `string, string` or `nil` or `fail`